 Complications

-LMM can eventually metastasize left untreated, so early diagnosis and intervention are crucial.
+LMM can eventually metastasize if left untreated; therefore, early diagnosis and intervention are crucial.
 Surgery to remove LMM may carry cosmetic complications because it often occurs on exposed areas such as the face; modern surgical techniques can help minimize scarring.
+Potential surgical complications include scarring, infection, delayed wound healing, and poor cosmetic outcome, particularly on the face.
+Functional impairment may also occur depending on lesion location.
+Incomplete excision leads to recurrence, with lentigo maligna recurrence rates reported as high as 20% following standard wide local excision without margin control.

 Deterrence and Patient Education

-Due to the causative nature of chronic UVR damage in inducing LM/LMM, diligent sun protection is key to prevention.
-The American Academy of Dermatology (AAD) periodically publishes guidelines on preventing and treating skin cancer.[59][74]
-Patients should wear broad-spectrum sunscreen (SPF ≥ 30) whenever outdoors, reapply every 2 hours and immediately after swimming, and use a sufficient amount (approximately 1 ounce or 1 shot-glass equivalent to cover the entire body).
-Wearing UPF clothing, avoiding the sun between peak hours of 10 am to 3 pm, and seeking shade provide additional sun protection.
-Finally, patients should be aware of the ABCDE criteria for melanoma, perform monthly skin self-examinations, and seek professional care by a dermatologist or primary care provider for any concerning lesions (see Image.
-Part of the ABCDs for Detection of Melanoma).
+Due to the causative nature of chronic UVR damage in inducing lentigo maligna/LMM, diligent sun protection is key to prevention.
+The American Academy of Dermatology (AAD) periodically publishes guidelines on preventing and treating skin cancer.[61][77]
+Patients should wear broad-spectrum sunscreen (SPF ≥ 30) whenever outdoors, reapply every 2 hours, and immediately after swimming.
+They should use a sufficient amount (approximately 1 ounce or equivalent to 1 shot glass) to cover the entire body.
+Wearing ultraviolet protection factor clothing, avoiding the sun between peak hours of 10 am to 3 pm, and seeking shade provides additional sun protection.
+Furthermore, patients should be aware of the ABCDE criteria for melanoma (asymmetry, border, color, diameter, and evolving), perform monthly skin self-examinations, and seek professional care by a dermatologist or primary care clinician for any concerning lesions (see Image.
+Melanoma Detection).

 Pearls and Other Issues

-LM/LMM presents diagnostic and treatment challenges due to its clinical mimicry of benign lesions, its occurrence on background sun-damaged skin, thus confounding histopathologic differentiation between true tumor and benign melanocytic activation, its occurrence on the head/neck, a cosmetically and functionally sensitive area.
+Lentigo maligna/LMM presents diagnostic and treatment challenges due to its clinical mimicry of benign lesions, its occurrence on background sun-damaged skin, which confounds histopathologic differentiation between true tumor and benign melanocytic activation, and its occurrence on the head and neck, a cosmetically and functionally sensitive area.
 Thus, maintaining clinical diligence and having a high index of suspicion are key to early diagnosis, ensuring optimal treatment outcomes, and minimizing patient morbidity and mortality.
-Surgical excision is the treatment of choice, with MMS emerging as a surgical option that may prove superior to WLE.
+Surgical excision is the treatment of choice, with MMS emerging as a surgical option that may prove superior to wide local excision.

 Enhancing Healthcare Team Outcomes